 While de Villiers had dominated, his countrymen had faltered, eventually falling to New Zealand in the quarter-finals.
 With Graeme Smith stepping down as captain, the red hot AB assumed leadership of South Africa in both the ODI and T20 arena.

-At 28, the classy South African seems the logical choice to take over from Graeme Smith when he eventually relinquishes the captaincy of the Test side.
+Approaching 30 years of age, the classy South African seems the logical choice to take over from Graeme Smith when he eventually relinquishes the captaincy of the Test side.